yalelibrary/yul-dc-blacklight/README.md

 to your own application: `/home/app/webapp/app/views/catalog/_home_text.html.erb`
 - [Index your own data](https://github.com/projectblacklight/blacklight/wiki/Indexing-your-data-into-solr) into Solr
 - [Configure Blacklight](https://github.com/projectblacklight/blacklight/wiki#blacklight-configuration) to match your data and user-experience needs

-# Troubleshooting
-- Error: "PG::UnableToSend: no connection to the server"
-  - Solution: Make sure that you pressed "start" in the Postgresql app.
-If you open it, it should say "running" and there should be 2 three tiered images.
-Once for the blacklight_yul_development db and one for the blacklight_yul_test db